 Shipping APIs solve two broad purposes – seamless delivery for the customer and auto-tracked process completion for the business.
 The functionality of a shipment tracking API differs from one service provider to another.

 For instance, one provider could offer only domestic shipping, another only international shipping, whereas yet another both.
 Essentially, shipping APIs perform four key functions to ensure smooth product delivery to the end customer.

 5.1) Label creation

 Label generation is the most basic and primary function of a shipping API.
-Once a purchase is made and the product is prepared for dispatch, all delivery-related information is transferred to the carrier through the API.
-After that, a label is auto-generated by the API and sent to the carrier, who returns it with a URL used to download and print it.
+Once a purchase is made, and the product is prepared for dispatch, the API transfers all delivery-related information to the carrier.
+After that, the API auto-generated a label and sent to the carrier, who returns it with a URL used to download and print it.